rohankatyal29/findahospital/README.md

-# Find A Hospital
+# Find A Hospital [Demo Version]

 Hi!
-I am Rohan Katyal, an aspiring GSOC'15 student.
+I am Rohan Katyal, an aspiring GSOC'15 student

 ## 1. Overview

-Allow users to search for hospitals, pharmacies and doctors on the basis of filters like disease, distance, rating.
-Hospitals information should include facilities available, number of doctors, specialists available, etc. Project should have APIs which would help other frameworks to use our information using REST
+Find A Hospital allows users to search for hospitals, pharmacies and doctors on the basis of filters like disease, distance, rating.
+Hospitals information should include facilities available, number of doctors, specialists available, etc. Project will have APIs which would help other frameworks to use our information using REST.

-## 2. Features
+## 2. Current features

 1. Login page
 2. Search bar with autocomplete (using Google Place API)